DinhSonHai/foody-android/README.md

-Project clone app Foody on Android
+Project clone app Foody on Android, using SQLite to store data